Unexplored – The Far North; Thailand, Laos and Vietnam

 Day 13 - Hua Phan - mountain scenery, menhirs and village visits

 Departure for the remote town of Sam Neua in far northeastern Laos.
-Our journey includes a visit to the mysterious Hintang menhirs, (about which practically nothing is known), stops at Hmong and Khmu settlements and a Tai Phong weaving village, as well as plenty of photo opportunities of the breathtaking scenery.
+Our journey includes a visit to the mysterious Hintang menhirs, (Lao’s own mini-Stonehenge), stops at Hmong and Khmu settlements and a Tai Phong weaving village, as well as plenty of photo opportunities of the breathtaking scenery.

 Overnight: Sam Neua Transport: Minibus, Meals: B, L, D,